 Of national note:

-- Ames Laboratory is home to one of the U.S. Department of Energy's five Energy Innovation Hubs.
+- Ames Laboratory is home to one of the U.S. Department of Energy's Energy Innovation Hubs.
 The Critical Materials Institute focuses on technologies that make better use of materials and eliminate the need for materials that are subject to supply disruptions.

 - Ames Laboratory scientist Danny Shechtman won the 2011 Nobel Prize in Chemistry for his discovery of quasicrystals.